57th Street station (IND Sixth Avenue Line): Station layout

 This underground station contains two tracks and a single island platform serving both tracks.
+The M train serves the station on weekdays during the day, while the F train serves the station during weekends and nights.
 The next station to the north is Lexington Avenue–63rd Street, while the next station to the south is 47th–50th Streets–Rockefeller Center.

 The platform is 615 ft long and 24 ft wide.
 The station stretches from 55th Street to 58th Street.
 From the full-length mezzanine, which is 48 feet wide, there are six staircases to the platform.
 The station walls are plain white, with "57th St" stenciled on long, narrow tiles along the wall.
 The platform is approximately 35 ft below ground.
 Prior to the 2018 renovation of the station, the "Next Train" indicator lights still hung from the platform ceiling, dating from the period when the station was a terminal two decades prior.
 There is an unused tower and crew area at the southern end of the platform.